corda/corda-docs/content/en/docs/cenm/1.3/cenm-cli-tool.md

 Specifies output format.
 Valid values are: json, pretty.
 Default value is pretty

 `--zone-token`
-Indicates that the zone token should be printed instead of the config, when using the 'pretty' output type..
+Indicates that the zone token should be printed instead of the config, when using the 'pretty' output type.

 ### Manage Identity Manager certificate signing requests